:max_bytes(150000):strip_icc()/SPR-HOME-8-best-twin-mattresses-4150358-01-5fde45a5ce7f48cc88a6631119327f28.jpg)

 Firmness

-Most mattress companies include a medium option, with some specializing in firmer mattresses or plush pillow tops.
+Most mattresses are designated as firm, medium, or plush.
+Some companies also add in-between firmness categories, such as medium-firm, with some specializing in firmer mattresses or plush pillow tops.
 The best options have multiple firmnesses available within the same height profile.
-When shopping for a child's bed, Dr. Gibson says, "A medium-firm surface is right for proper support."
+When shopping for a child's bed, pediatrician Dr. Katy Gibson says, "A medium-firm surface is right for proper support."

 Material